 Like all fungi, mold plays a necessary role in nature.
 It's when it enters your home that it becomes a problem.
-An infestation can affect your health and ruin furniture, floors, and sentimental household items.
+An infestation can affect your health and ruin furniture, floors, and sentimental items.
 In the most extreme cases, mold can even ruin the home itself.

 Mold can grow just about anywhere so long as it has moisture for its offspring, the spores, to grow.
 It can be found on windowsills, in house dust, and hidden behind the walls.
 Homeowners and renters alike need to be on the lookout — using not just their eyes, but their noses as well (an earthy odor may be an indicator).

 Here are some important tips for dealing with mold.

 It's impossible to get rid of mold completely, but cleaning and vacuuming your home regularly is the first step in preventing the problem.

 Mold thrives on moisture and warmth.
 So don't forget to clean the refrigerator drip pan and outdoor gutters and downspouts.

 give it immediate attention

 If you suspect mold, it's important to address the issue right away.
 For an area of more than 10 square feet, the Environmental Protection Agency (EPA) recommends hiring a contractor or other professional service provider.
 Just be sure they have experience and solid references.